dehancer/dehancer-xmp-cpp/external/exiv2/README-SAMPLES.md

 #### iotest

 ```
-Usage: iotest filein fileout1 fileout2 [remote [blocksize]]
+Usage: iotest filein fileout1 fileout2
-copy filein to fileout1 and copy filein to fileout2
-fileout1 and fileout2 are overwritten and should match filein exactly
+fileouts are overwritten and should match filein exactly

-You may optionally provide the URL of a remote file to be copied to filein
-If you use `remote`, you may optionally provide a blocksize for the copy buffer (default 10k)
 ```

 Test programs for BasicIo functions.